stratux/stratux-setup/README.md

-An alternative method for installing Stratux on your board's stock Linux OS.
+An alternative method for installing Stratux on your board's Linux OS.

-Why use a setup script rather than an image to install stratux?

-For most, the stratux *image* is what you should use for your installation.
-With that said, the setup script does offer the ability to use stratux on almost any Linux distro that'll run on your preferred board with a fairly straightforward way to add support for additional Linux boards beyond an RPi2 or RPi3.

-The stratux-setup script downloads, builds, and installs source code from the main stratux repository and makes no modifications whatsoever to said code, but the setup script does veer from the startux *image* concerning network setup.
-The script installs dnsmasq for its dhcp server functionality, as opposed to isc-dhcp-server, which offers quicker and more consistent client connections.

-Tested on RPi2, Raspbian Jessie and Jessie Lite (requires image resize), as well as, Odroid-C2 Ubuntu64-16.04lts-mate both systems worked with an Edimaw EW-7811Un and Odroid Module 0 (Ralink RT5370) Wifi USB adapters, no extra configuration required.
+Both 1090ES and 978UAT SDR dongles have been tested on RPi2, Raspbian Jessie and Jessie Lite (requires image resize), as well as, Odroid-C2 Ubuntu64-16.04lts-mate.
+Both RPI2 and Odroid systems worked with an Edimaw EW-7811Un as well as an Odroid Module 0 (Ralink RT5370) Wifi USB adapters, no extra configuration required.
+But virtually any natively supported Wifi USB adapter should work.

-Note, you can go back to any previous stratux version by opening a command line prompt in /root/stratux, issuing a "git checkout some-rev" command and running "make all" then "make install."
-E.g.
+Pre-installations commands:

     # cd /root/stratux
     # service stratux stop